 In 2007, the city of St. Paul, Minnesota, passed an ordinance targeting reckless dog owners.
 St. Paul pet owners cited more than once for abusing or neglecting an animal can’t legally own another pet under the ordinance.
 The law targets pet owners who train their dogs to fight, puppy-mill operators and reckless dog owners.
 Reckless dog owners can’t register a new animal if their dogs are removed twice in a five-year span.
 City law requires all dogs more than three months old to have a license that costs $50 a year; the cost is reduced to $10 a year if the animal is spayed or neutered.

 Also in 2007, the city of Tacoma, Washington, created an ordinance regulating “problem pet owners.”
 A person who commits three or more animal control violations in a 24-month period can be declared a problem pet owner and forced to surrender all of their animals.

-This is in stark contrast to cities that have enacted breed-discriminatory laws.
-Studies show that breed-discriminatory laws are ineffective in protecting the public from dog attacks.
+This is in stark contrast to cities that have enacted breed-specific laws.
+Studies show that breed-specific laws are ineffective in protecting the public from dog attacks.
 One study involves the U.K.’s Dangerous Dog Act, which banned pit bull terriers in 1991.
 The study concluded that the ban had no effect whatsoever on stopping dog attacks.3

 According to Delise, 25 percent of all fatal attacks since the 1960s have been inflicted by chained dogs.
 Chained dogs can actually be attractive nuisances, luring children in to pet them.
 Many cities and some states, including Texas, have adopted chaining restrictions.
 Texas Health and Safety Code, Chapter 821, prohibits dogs from being tied up, chained or tethered under any of the following conditions: